-As from 2 May 2017 the electronic submission of VAT returns will be compulsory, through the taxisnet system.
+As of 2 May 2017 the electronic submission of VAT returns will be compulsory, through the taxis net system.

-The following returns must be submitted by persons trading intra-community, buying from or selling to other Member States of the European Union:
+The following returns must be submitted by person trading intra-community, buying from or selling to the other Member States of the European Union:

 • Include in the VAT return (total)